Calf Rescue And Adoption Program

 Sometimes, even with the best of care, calves die.
 Rather than being sheltered from the pain of the experience, therapists and staff members will help your son to process the loss.

-When the calf is about four months old, he will be sold to local ranchers.
+When the calf is about five months old, he will be sold to local ranchers.
 Again, therapists and staff members will help your son to process this experience and learn from it.
 Rather than protect your son from emotional stress, the Calf Rescue Program teaches him how to deal with it.

 Most young men care for more than one calf during their time at DRB.
 After they develop the emotional growth by caring for the first calf and experience his loss, they receive another calf.
 The learning process begins again, giving the boys a chance to uncover new insights.
 These experiences allow troubled youths to develop empathy and understanding towards their parents.